felipebravom/AffectiveTweets/README.md

  - Average word embeddings.
  - Add word embeddings.
  - Concatenation of first *k* embeddings.
 Dummy values are added if the tweet has less than *k* words.

+#### Word-level Filters

+1. __PMILexiconExpander__:

+2. __TweetCentroid__:  We propose a distributional representation for words by treating them as the centroid of the tweet vectors in which they appear.
+[BibTex](http://dblp.uni-trier.de/rec/bib2/conf/sigir/Bravo-MarquezFP15.bib)

+3. __WordLabeler__:

+### Distant Supervision Filters

+1. __ASA__:  Annotate-Sample-Average (ASA) is a lexical-based distant supervision method for training polarity classifiers in Twitter in the absence of labelled data.
+ASA takes a collection of unlabelled tweets and a polarity lexicon composed of positive and negative words and creates synthetic labelled instances for MPC.
+Each labelled instance is created by sampling with replacement a number of tweets containing at least one word from the lexicon with the desired polarity, and averaging the feature vectors of the sampled tweets.

 ### Tokenizers